exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

   }
 ```

-IMPORTANT: `"toVarcharMapping"` is currently the only supported option for CSV files (due to implementation details).
-To work around this you can use the Exasol database's CONVERT, CAST or other functions to convert to other datatypes from VARCHAR afterwards.
+Currently `"toVarcharMapping"` is the only available mapping option for CVS files.
+Please use Exasol database methods `CONVERT`, `CAST`, etc. to convert from VARCHAR to other datatypes such as `DATE` or `DECIMAL`.
 Example:
 ```sql
 SELECT CONVERT( BOOLEAN, BOOLEANCOLUMN ) CONVERTEDBOOLEAN FROM TEST_SCHEMA.DATA_TYPES;